marlonbernardes/okta-openid-examples/README.md

   - 1.1 Adding a new application to Okta & configuring OpenID
   - 1.2 Redirecting unauthenticated users to Okta
-  - 1.3 Handling successful authentication
-  - 1.4 Validating the ID Token (JWT)
+  - 1.3 Validating the ID Token (JWT)
-  - 1.5 Obtaining user groups (permissions) from Okta
+  - 1.4 Obtaining user groups (permissions) from Okta

 #### 1.1 Adding a new application to Okta & configuring OpenID